Najeeb-Aqel/Dynamic-Email-Classification-using-Machine-Learning-/README.md

 This project has one main Python module `app.py` which runs the Flask application.
 A SQL database is created using the `database_setup.py` module and you can populate the database with test data using `database_init.py`.
 The Flask application uses stored HTML templates in the tempaltes folder to build the front-end of the application.
 CSS/JS/Images are stored in the static directory.

-## Skills Honed
+## Skills & Libraries
-1. Python
+1. Python - Flask Framework
 2. HTML
 3. CSS
 4. OAuth
 5. Flask Framework

-## Installation
-There are some dependancies and a few instructions on how to run the application.
-Seperate instructions are provided to get GConnect working also.
+6. Pandas
+7. Numpy
+8. Dash Framework
+9. LDA
+10. Gensim

 ## Dependencies
 - [Vagrant](https://www.vagrantup.com/)